danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-This protocol also implements `perform(onCollection:)` as a protocol extension, but does so by chopping up the collection into batches.
-It then perfors the operation concurrently on every batch.
-Note that you must also define a `batchSize` in your implementation.
+This protocol also implements `perform(onCollection:)`, but does so by chopping up the collection into batches.
+It then performs the operation concurrently on every batch.

 Since both protocols implement `CollectionOperation`, they are interchangeable.
-This means that you can replace `ConcurrentCollectionItemOperation` with `ConcurrentCollectionBatchOperation` to change how your implementations behave, given that the underlying operation supports batches.
+This means that you can use `ConcurrentCollectionItemOperation` or `ConcurrentCollectionBatchOperation` to change how your implementations behave, given that the underlying operation supports batches.

 ### Serial operation

-You can't use concurrent operations if the execution order matters, since a simple network delay could mess up the execution order.
+You can't use concurrent operations if the execution order matters, since it can mess up the execution order.
 The best way to solve such issues is to design your system to support concurrency, but if that's not an option, you can use serial operations instead.

 Let's create serial variants of the item and batch operations above, to show how easy this is to achieve.

 Let's start with a serial item operation:

 ```swift
 public protocol SerialCollectionItemOperation: CollectionOperation, ItemOperation {}